Best 40 UX/UI Books Free & Paid Versions

 35. Signs and Symbols by Adrian Frutiger.

-You will fall in love with semiotics and signs, shapes and lines will be never same for you after reading this masterpiece.
+You will fall in love with semiotics and signs, shapes and lines will never be the same for you after reading this masterpiece.
 The elements of the sign, the nature of a line, visible and invisible in symbols and synthesis of a few signs – you will recommend this book to everyone, not even necessarily related to design.
 And if you need to create visual images or branding, then you definitely need to get acquainted with this guide.

 36. Grid Systems In Graphic Design.
+Josef Müller-Brockmann.

 37. Interactive Data Visualization for the Web.
 Scott Murray.